by Deiondre van der Merwe

 The infotainment system is easy to use and well laid-out, which is a plus for the Hyundai.
 An eight-inch touchscreen enables Apple CarPlay and Android Auto as well as SiriusXM and Bluetooth streaming through a premium eight-speaker Infinity sound system.
 An aux-input is included for the old-school occupant and dual-charging USB is standard.
 A 4.2-inch color screen is located in the instrument cluster for additional information.
 The absence of a digital instrument cluster makes the fight against the Type R even more difficult, but the user-friendly nature of the Veloster N's infotainment system rescues the situation a bit.

-The 2020 model hasn't been recalled for anything as yet, but the 2019 model was at the center of a recall for the possibility of the driver's door opening in the event of a side-impact crash.
+The US's 2020 model hasn't been recalled for anything as yet, but the 2019 model was at the center of a recall for the possibility of the driver's door opening in the event of a side-impact crash.
 As usual, Hyundai outshines the competition with its warranty offering, and the Veloster N's basic warranty is valid for five years or 60,000 miles.
 This bests both rivals from Honda and Volkswagen, and it doesn't end there.
 The ten-year or 100,000-mile drivetrain warranty is double what Honda offers for the Type R and the seven-year corrosion warranty isn't far off, either.
 Roadside assistance is standard for five years.

 A bit of an oddball when it comes to safety features, the Veloster N only offers the most basic lot of features, with no notable driver-assists in sight.
 Standard safety features are inclusive of a rearview camera, driver's blind-spot mirror, and vehicle stability management.
 Electronic stability control and a traction control system join the list along with an anti-lock braking system and a tire pressure monitoring system.
 A four-airbag system includes driver and front passenger airbags along with seat-mounted side-impact airbags.

 The 2020 Hyundai Veloster N range comprises one trim.
 A 250-hp turbocharged 2.0-liter four-pot is the driving force behind the three-door hatchback, and it's mated to a six-speed manual transmission as standard.
 Exclusively available in FWD, the only option to beef up the drivetrain would be adding the limited-slip differential.
+No AWD is offered.

 Full-LED lights grace the front and rear of the car, and it rests on a set of 18-inch alloy wheels as standard, with a 19-inch option available.
 Standard-fitted conveniences are inclusive of keyless entry, push-button start, a six-way adjustable driver's seat and a tilt-and-telescopic multifunction steering wheel.
 Rev-match control and an LED shift-timing indicator add to the sporty feel of the hatchback.
 Manual air conditioning and a 12V power outlet round off the list of standard features.
 The infotainment offering of the Veloster N is one of its stronger points, and an eight-inch touchscreen enables Android Auto, Apple CarPlay, SiriusXM and Bluetooth streaming through an eight-speaker Infinity sound system.